ChalmersGU-data-structure-courses/dsabook/src/markdown/10-sets-and-maps/04-sorted-sets-maps.md

 ::: example
 #### Example: Small Swedish towns

 Here is how to use a sorted map ADT to find all Swedish towns having between 5,000 and 10,000 population.
-As there may be towns that have the same population, we need a *multimap*, where the key is the population and the value is a *set* of towns.
+We assume that cities have information about their name and population:

     datatype City:
         name: String
         population: Int

-    // Use a sorted map where the value is a list of cities. datatype CityPopulations:
+As there may be towns that have the same population, we need a *sorted multimap*, where the key is the population and the value is a *set* of towns:

-        cities: SortedMap of Int to Set of City = new SortedMap()
+    cityPopulations: SortedMap of Int to (Set of City)

-        // Add a new city to the database. add(city: City):
-            if not cities.containsKey(city.population):
-                // This is the first city with this population. cities.put(city.population, new Set())

-            // Get the set of documents containing this city. set = cities.get(city.population)
-            set.add(doc)
+Now, to find all cities with a population between *lower* and *upper*, we iterate through all existing populations within the range, and then through all the cities for that population:

-        // Find all cities with a population between lower and upper findBetween(lower: Int, upper: Int) -> Set of City: result = new Set()
+    findBetween(lower: Int, upper: Int) -> Set of City: result = new Set()
-            // The range query returns a collection of keys, i.e. populations. for each population in cities.keysBetween(lower, upper):
+        for each population in cities.keysBetween(lower, upper):
-                // cities.get(population) returns the list of cities with that population. for each city in cities.get(population):
+            for each city in cities.get(population):
                 result.add(city)
         return result

 :::